ssk-d/fireflutter/README.md

 - When user click file upload icon, the app should show a dialog or bottom sheet for user to choose to get photo from Camera or Gallery.
 - After user choose the choice where to get photo, it needs to call `uploadFile()` with the parameters.
 - See [sample app's file-upload branch](https://github.com/thruthesky/fireflutter_sample_app/tree/photo-upload) for complete code.
+  - Code for deleting uploaded photo is not in the branch.
+We will cover it on post update branch.

 ### Create post list screen